Theft of Lost or Mislaid Property Lawyer Chicago

 Penalties for Theft of Lost or Mislaid Property in Illinois

-The penalties for theft of lost or mislaid property depend primarily on the value of the property involved and the defendant’s criminal history.
+The penalties depend largely on the value of the property involved and a person’s criminal history.

-When the value of the property is relatively low, the offense may be charged as a misdemeanor.
+When the property value is relatively low, the offense may be charged as a Class B misdemeanor.

 • Up to six months in jail